ByAUJay

 F) CCIP-Read for read-time retrieval

-- For anything heavy/rarely used, implement an EIP‑3668 flow: revert with OffchainLookup(sender, urls, callData, callbackSel, extraData).
-Your client fetches response from urls and calls back; your contract verifies response signatures or inclusion proofs before returning. (eips.ethereum.org)
+OffchainLookup(sender, urls, callData, callbackSel, extraData).
+Your client will grab the response from the specified URLs and then call back; your contract will need to verify the response signatures or inclusion proofs before moving forward.
+Check it out here: (eips.ethereum.org)

 G) TLS-attested reports